Lottie does the same thing every day after I pick her up from school.

 It's what happens inside the nest for however long she stays there

-to raise those birdies that truly matters.
+to raise those birdies that truly matter.

 Will they be ready?
 Will they find their wings and fly?